24/7 on-demand availability / safer life at home

 The key is not a technical issue.
 It is stress.

-LEA keeps the search calm.
-LEO checks known places and access context.
+Familiar wording keeps the search calm.
+Known places and access context are checked quietly.

 On demand detail